SRodriguezIITH/City-Traffic-System/README.md

 # If you need to visualize the city map and routes, you can run the Python script after data files (JSON) are set up.
 util/python/python cityschema.py

 # Dataset
 The city.json file contains the road network as an adjacency list, where each node represents an intersection, and edges represent roads between them.
-The route.json file contains a predefined route that will be visualized within the network.
+The route.json file contains a predefined route that will be visualized within the network. report.txt will give a traffic report of the city

 Running the Program: